bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/07_Remote_access_Cluster_Computing.rst

 .. caution::
    If an user is not provided, the current user in the client will be used as default one.

-As shown before, the ``InstallDir`` tag is necessary and must be the absolute path to the folder that COMPSs is installed in the remote resources.
+As shown before, the ``InstallDir`` tag is necessary and must be the absolute path to the folder where COMPSs is installed in the remote cluster.
 If this information is not known, it can be obtain by executing the following command in the remote machine.

 .. code-block:: console